 Policy: scratch space

-$SCRATCH was introduced into the environment.
-This variable will allow scripts and jobs to point to a specific directory in scratch regardless of any changes to the name or path of the scratch filesystem.
+$SCRATCH exists on the FASRC Cannon and FASSE clusters which allows scripts and jobs to point to a specific directory in scratch regardless of any changes to the name or path of the top-level scratch filesystem.
 This variable currently points to

 /n/holyscratch01 so, for example, one could use the path

 $SCRATCH/jharvard_lab/jsmith in a job script.
 This will have the added benefit of allowing us to change scratch systems at any time without your having to modify your jobs/scripts.

 RC maintains a large, shared temporary scratch filesystem for general use for high input/output jobs at